poyea/grimoire/coding/arrays.typ

 = Arrays

+*Arrays provide $O(1)$ random access with excellent cache locality when accessed sequentially.
+Foundation for most data structures and algorithms.*

+*See also:* Hashing (for $O(1)$ lookup without ordering), Sliding Window (for contiguous subarray problems), Dynamic Programming (arrays as DP state storage)

 == Product of Array Except Self

 *Problem:* Return array where `result[i] = product of all elements except nums[i]`.
 No division.